Business Licences

 • Location of parking allocated for drop off, pick up and employee parking

-• Access to the childcare area if different than main entrance to home
+• Access to the childcare area if different than main entrance to home.

 • Floor plan of the entire dwelling including the following information: